niiinja/mprogProject/README.md

 # Eventjes
 Nina Boelsums - 10742670

-*Eventjes provides its users with an overview of events of their favorite organizers.*
+*Eventjes provides its users with an overview of events of their favorite organizers, by scraping their websites.*

 ## Description